 About the Chatham House Prize

-The annual Chatham House Prize is awarded to the person or organization that is deemed by Chatham House members to have made the most significant contribution to the improvement of international relations in the previous year.
+The annual Chatham House Prize is awarded to the person, persons or organization that is deemed by Chatham House members to have made the most significant contribution to the improvement of international relations in the previous year.

 The selection process is independent, democratic and draws on the deep knowledge of Chatham House's research teams, making the Prize a distinctive and unique award in the field of international affairs.

 A short-list of nominees is selected by the institute's three presidents from a longer list submitted by the research programmes and departments in their areas of expertise.
 The recipient is then determined by Chatham House's broad membership base on a one-member, one-vote basis.
 The award is presented on behalf of the institute's patron, Her Majesty the Queen, representing the non-partisan and authoritative character of the Prize.